Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### Preparation (for beginners)

 The macOS installation media consists of two parts.
-Firstly, a Clover installation which usually consists of **Clover** (boot manager software) being installed on an EFI partition such as one on a USB stick.
+Firstly, a Clover or OpenCore installation which usually consists of **Clover** or **OpenCore** (boot manager software) being installed on an EFI partition such as one on a USB stick.
 Secondly, a separate HFS+ (macOS extended) partition which contains the native macOS installation files for the version of macOS required - this can also be put on the same USB stick.